corrscope/corrscope/docs/index.md

 ### Correlation Triggering (uses `buffer`)

-On each frame, we use a combination of edge detection and history comparison (each optional) to pick a triggering point.
+On each frame, we use a combination of edge detection and history comparison (each optional) to pick a triggering point within a possible range of `0.5 * Trigger Width`.
 For details, see "High-level Overview" above.

 - `Edge Strength` controls how strongly corrscope prioritizes searching for rising edges, and picking strong edges with high slope.
   - `Slope Width` controls how much data around each candidate trigger point is used to evaluate edge strength (or slope).